susanyang17/doc/dev-ref/Get_Spreadsheet_Up_and_Running_Quickly.md

 ### Version Dependency and Naming

-Different versions of keikai spreadsheet depends on different ZK version.
+Different versions of Keikai spreadsheet depends on different ZK version.
 Here are the suggested versions,

-keikai spreadsheet 3.5: ZK 7.0.3
+Keikai spreadsheet 3.5: ZK 7.0.3
-keikai spreadsheet 3.9: ZK 8.0.5
+Keikai spreadsheet 3.9: ZK 8.0.5

 For customers using 3.0.1, if you require "IE 11 support" feature, you should override ZK dependencies with **6.5.5** because 3.0.1 depends on